 There are other formalisms to combine different reasoning systems.
-HEXprograms [14] are higher-order logic programs with external atoms, and they are also heterogeneous since these external atoms may query systems that use different languages.
-The homogenous approach is exemplified by hybrid MKNF knowledge bases [23], which however are not modular.
-(Partial) translations between these formalisms have been studied to compare their expressive power and to allow transfer of technology from one formalism into another [4, 9, 19].
+HEXprograms [14], which generalize dl-programs along a different direction, are higher-order logic programs with external atoms, and they are also heterogeneous since these external atoms may pose queries to systems using different languages.
+A homogenous approach to combining systems is exemplified by hybrid MKNF knowledge bases [29], which however are not modular.
+(Partial) translations between these formalisms are an important tool to compare their expressive power and to allow transfer of technology from one formalism into another.
+Thus, hybrid MKNF knowledge bases can be translated into MCSs [22], providing a way for agents to reason with the former without the need for specialized Hybrid MKNF reasoners.
+In turn, MCSs and HEX-programs are essentially incomparable [14].
+Mdl-programs are trivially embedded in HEX-programs [14], and they can be faithfully translated in a not-so-trivial fashion into MCSs [4, 9].

-Yet another way of combining reasoning systems is ontology mediation, which facilitates the interoperability of different ontologies by allowing exchange of instance data through the identification of alignments or the merging of overlapping ontologies.
+Yet another way of combining reasoning systems is ontology mediation, which intends to facilitate the interoperability of different ontologies, namely by allowing exchange of instance data through the identification of alignments or the merging of overlapping ontologies.
 An alignment between two distinct ontologies establishes relationships between pairs of entities, one from each ontology.
-These relationships are then made concrete in the form of ontology mappings, with some tools [6, 12] resorting to "bridge axioms" or even an ontology of generic bridges [21] whose instances define mappings between the original ones.
-Alignments are also sometimes used as a first step towards defining a single ontology that merges the original ones.
-However, merging ontologies requires solving the inconsistencies or incoherences that might arise, which are difficult problems for which several distinct theoretic approaches have been proposed [7], and much effort has been put on the development of tools to assist with ontology merging [20].
+These relationships are then made concrete in the form of ontology mappings, with some tools [7, 12] resorting to "bridge axioms" or even an ontology of generic bridges [26] whose instances constitute concrete bridges defining mappings between the original ontologies.
+Alignments are also sometimes used as a first step towards defining a single ontology that is a merged version of the original ontologies.
+However, merging ontologies raises the problem of solving the inconsistencies or incoherences that might arise, which are difficult problems for which several distinct theoretic approaches have been proposed [8], and much effort has been put on the development of tools to assist with ontology merging, see e.g. [24].

-Ontology alignment patterns [25] help designers to identify alignments by looking at common patterns of ontology mismatches.
-Both these and the definition of an ontology of generic mappings are complementary to the construction in Section 5, which translates a previously identified alignment into MCS bridge rules and shows how to emulate partial ontology merging within an MCS.
-These patterns are a complement of, rather than an alternative to, ontology design patterns [18].
+Ontology alignment patterns [32] help designers to identify alignments by looking at common patterns of ontology mismatches.
+Both these and the definition of an ontology of generic mappings are complementary to the construction in Section 5, which translates a previously identified alignment into MCS bridge rules that interconnect two contexts and show how to emulate partial ontology merging within an MCS, given an alignment.
+The patterns in that section focus on communication and interaction between the ontologies, seen as components of an MCS, and not on their construction and architecture; as such, they are a complement of, rather than an alternative to, ontology design patterns [19].